michaelb18/michaelBot/README.md

 Wow! that took a really long time and now everything is different!

 Finally got also_michaelBot v2 done and it no longer uses any ML.
-It's starting league play soon, and I'll post here hopefully before Lightfall(the next major RLBot tournament).

 Changes for the new bot entering league play:
 * The new bot and the one currently in this repo share no code.